jorisvink/ce/README.md

 ce is my minimalistic editor I use on a day-to-day basis.

+Is this editor you?
+Probably not, it is highly opinionated and tailored to my requirements.

 License
 -------
 Coma Editor is licensed under the ISC license.